raspberrypi/documentation/configuration/wireless/wireless-cli.md

 Now save the file by pressing `Ctrl+X`, then `Y`, then finally press `Enter`.

-At this point, `wpa-supplicant` will normally notice within a few seconds that a change has occurred, and it will try and connect to the network.
-If it does not, restart the interface with `sudo wpa_cli reconfigure`.
+Reconfigure the interface with `wpa_cli -i wlan0 reconfigure`.

 You can verify whether it has successfully connected using `ifconfig wlan0`.
 If the `inet addr` field has an address beside it, the Raspberry Pi has connected to the network.
 If not, check that your password and ESSID are correct.